p0sel0k/evolved.lua/README.md

 ### vX.X.X

+- Added the new [`evolved.cancel`](#evolvedcancel) function
+- Added the new [`evolved.locate`](#evolvedlocate) function
 - The internal garbage collector now collects more garbage
-- Added the new [`evolved.cancel`](#evolvedcancel) function
 - Improved system processing debugging experience with stack traces on errors

 ### v1.2.0